Mahkxai/GAC-Tour/README.md

 # GAC Tour - Discover Campus Stories in Real Time
 Welcome to GAC Tour, an innovative crowd-sourced app that brings campus stories to life through dynamic media streams based on users' locations.
 Designed as a social media platform, this app empowers current students to share their unique stories from specific campus buildings.
-Visitors, in turn, can access and enjoy these stories as they explore different buildings during their tour.
+Visitors, in turn, can access and enjoy these stories as they explore different buildings during their tour and gain a deeper insight into the daily campus-life experience of students.

 ![login_page](https://github.com/hardikshr/GAC-Tour/assets/110008888/54b4b36e-dbee-4ba0-8bac-f23a68770512)